DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `DdForwardLog`
 : Set to false to disable log forwarding, while continuing to forward other observability data, such as metrics and traces from Lambda functions.

-`DdFetchLambdaTags`
-: Let the Forwarder fetch Lambda tags using GetResources API calls and apply them to logs, metrics, and traces.
-If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

-`DdFetchLogGroupTags`
-: Let the forwarder fetch Log Group tags using ListTagsLogGroup and apply them to logs, metrics, and traces.
-If set to true, permission `logs:ListTagsLogGroup` will be automatically added to the Lambda execution IAM role.

-`DdFetchStepFunctionsTags`
-: Let the Forwarder fetch Step Functions tags using GetResources API calls and apply them to logs and traces (if Step Functions tracing is enabled).
-If set to true, permission `tag:GetResources` will be automatically added to the Lambda execution IAM role.

 ### Log scrubbing (optional)

 `RedactIp`